uebliche/HUB/README.md

 3. **Install**
    - Drop the JAR into the `plugins` directory of your Velocity server and restart once.
 4. **Configure**
-   - Inspect the generated `plugins/hub/config.yml` and adjust it to your network.
+   - Inspect the generated `plugins/hub/config.yml` (Velocity) or platform equivalent and adjust it to your network.
 Reload with `/hub debug reload` or restart the proxy after changes.

 ## Commands